tszym/nvim-config/README.md

 # Configuration

 Neomake's makers and linters can quickly be annoying depending on your habits and the codebase you deal with.
 See the neomake config section.
-Lining will be sown if the filetype is recognized and the linter is installed (yamllint, shellcheck and so on).
+Linting will be shown if the filetype is recognized and the linter is installed (yamllint, shellcheck and so on).